-The Antelope Subbasin (DWR Subbasin No. 5-021.54) covers 19,091 acres and is located in the Northern Sacramento Valley Groundwater Basin (Figure 2-1).
+The Antelope Subbasin (DWR Subbasin No. 5-021.54) covers 19,100 acres and is located in the Northern Sacramento Valley Groundwater Basin (Figure 2-1).
 The lateral extent of the Subbasin is defined by the Subbasin boundaries provided in Bulletin 118 (DWR, 2018).
 It is bounded on the north by the Bend Subbasin (DWR Subbasin No. 5-0.21.53) and Red Bluff Subbasin (DWR Subbasin No. 5-021.50), on the east and south by the Los Molinos Subbasin (DWR Subbasin No. 5-021.56), and on the south and west by the Red Bluff Subbasin (DWR Subbasin No. 5-021.50).
 The eastern and western boundaries of the Subbasin generally follow Antelope Creek and the Sacramento River, respectively, and the southern boundary ends at the confluence of both waterways.
-A small portion of the northeast border of the Subbasin is adjacent to the Cascade Mountain Range and does not border another groundwater subbasin.
+A small portion of the northeast border of the Subbasin.
 The vertical boundaries of the Subbasin are the land surface (upper boundary) and the definable bottom of the basin (lower boundary).
-The definable bottom is the base of fresh water located at approximately 800-2,000 feet below ground surface (bgs) and was established as part of the development of the hydrogeologic conceptual model (HCM) discussed in the Basin Setting section of this GSP (Section 2.2).
+The definable bottom is the base of fresh water located at approximately 800-2,000 feet below ground surface (bgs) and was established as part of the Ger at approximately hydrogeologic conceptual model (HCM) discussed in the Basin Setting section of this GSP (Section 2.2).